-A hard copy of the Catalog will be provided to each student upon arrival.
-You can also Click Here to download the catalog as a pdf file.
+A hard copy of the catalog will be provided to each student upon arrival.

 The Dog Trainer College is under the auspices of Conifer Canine LLC, a professional and premier dog training venue.
 Conifer Canine LLC was established in 2008 as a leading dog training facility in Indiana.
 Conifer Canine LLC is recognized by the State of Indiana and by the Indiana Law Enforcement Academy.

 Courses at the Dog Trainer College are taught by our Training Director and Lead Instructor, Tim Miller, CMDT.
-As a Master Trainer, he is certified in many fields, including Basic and Advanced Obedience, a Certified a Protection Dog Trainer, a Certified Police K9 Instructor, including detection dog training, Search and Rescue work and Human Remains Detection work, and a certified Master Dog Trainer.
+As a Master Trainer, he is certified in many fields, including Basic and Advanced Obedience, a Certified Protection Dog Trainer, a Certified Police K9 Instructor, including detection dog training, Search and Rescue work and Human Remains Detection work, and a certified Service Dog Trainer.
 Tim has officially been training dogs since 1992 and unofficially for as far back as he can remember.
 His love for dogs and their training has been a lifelong mission.

 Tim is a member of the Association of Professional Dog Trainers and the American Police Canine Association.

 The Dog Trainer College has been reviewed by the Indiana Department of Workforce Development and has been declared exempt from regulation by the Office for Career and Technical Schools under Indiana code 22-4.1-21.

-The Dog Trainer College’s comprehensive programs teach everything you need to know to be a professional dog trainer.
+The Dog Trainer College’s comprehensive programs instruct the skills that the student will need to know to become a professional dog trainer.
 Our programs use innovative training methods, employ humane means, and will be resourceful to the beginning trainer as well as enhance a current career.